Firefox OS: Development history

-Digital rights management (DRM)
+Digital rights management

-In 2014, Gal announced a change in course, writing that future versions of the Firefox browser would include DRM.
+In 2014, Gal announced a change in course, writing that future versions of the Firefox browser would include digital rights management (DRM).
 Implementation of DRM in the Firefox browser began with version 38.

 In August 2015, attempts by Matchstick TV (based on Firefox OS) to add DRM caused the demise of Matchstick, a decision that Boing Boing called "suicide-by-DRM".

 Demonstrations

 At Mobile World Congress 2012, Mozilla and Telefónica announced that the Spanish telecommunications provider intended to deliver "open Web devices" in 2012, based on HTML5 and these APIs.

 Mozilla also announced support for the project from Adobe and Qualcomm, and that Deutsche Telekom’s Innovation Labs would join the project.

 Mozilla demonstrated a "sneak preview" of the software and apps running on Samsung Galaxy S II phones (replacing their usual Android operating system).

 In August 2012, a Nokia employee demonstrated the OS running on a Raspberry Pi.

 Firefox OS is compatible with a number of devices, including Otoro, PandaBoard, Emulator (ARM and x86), Desktop, Nexus S, Nexus S 4G, Samsung Galaxy S II, Galaxy Nexus and Nexus 4.
 A MIPS port was created by Imagination Technologies in March 2015.

 In December 2012, Mozilla rolled out another update and released Firefox OS Simulator 1.0, which can be downloaded as an add-on for Firefox.
 The latest version of Firefox OS Simulator, version 4.0, was released on July 3, 2013 and announced on July 11, 2013.

 Mozilla's planned US$25 Firefox smartphone displayed at MWC, is built by Spreadtrum.
 Mozilla has collaborated with four handset makers and five wireless carriers to provide five Firefox-powered smartphones in Europe and Latin America so far with cellphone launches being led by UK marketer John D. Bernard.
-In India, Mozilla planned a launching at $25 in partnership with Intex & Spice, but the price ended up being $33 (converted from 1,999 Rupees).
+In India, Mozilla planned a launching at $25 in partnership with Intex and Spice, but the price ended up being $33 (converted from 1,999 Rupees).